Edit Blog Post

 carry water from the desalination plant in Muscat up to the villages.
 This project is now nearing completion, and many of the villagers are now in the process of restoring their abandoned houses with a view to returning to them when the water becomes available.

 Maher tells us that he grew up in one of three villages.
 He is the youngest of ten children, and spent much of his youth making the hazardous trip down the cliff and along the canyon to and from Nizwa market.
 He says that there used to be leopards and wolves here when there was water, but now it’s only deadly scorpions and snakes.
 I’m not sure that I’m finding this all that comforting.

-to happen when the Sultan eventually passes away, although he is said to have named his successor in a secret document.
+happen when he eventually passes away, although he is said to have named his successor in a secret document.

-a sore thumb.
-Maher says that this is owned by the Prince of Qatar who only uses it once or twice a year.
-We were told a couple of days ago that the Omani Government has a strict system of planning controls, particularly where views are concerned.
+thumb.
+Maher tells us that this is owned by the Prince of Qatar who only uses it once or twice a year.
+We were told a couple of days ago that the Omani Government has a strict system of planning controls in place, particularly where views are concerned.
 In Muscat for example, the maximum building height has been set at twenty storeys to avoid obstructing views of the mountains.
 I think the Prince of Qatar must have pulled a swifty to get his monstrosity built.
 I wonder if it’s illegal to criticise the Prince of Qatar.
 If it is I think I am now in a lot of trouble.
 I think I might be OK as long as we never go to Qatar.
 I hope we remember never to go to Qatar.

 We spend the afternoon lazing by the pool.

-resort.
+the resort.
 Issy says the flares are just part of a birthday party, but I’m struggling to share her optimism.
-I think I can feel a sleepless night coming in.
+I think I can feel a sleepless night coming on.

 Tot: 0.398s; Tpl: 0.021s; cc: 32; qc: 156; dbt: 0.0397s; 1; m:saturn w:www (220.127.116.11); sld: 1;